m-arti/api.ai-Rekognition/README.md

 [ReKognition] is an API which offers facial, object and scene recognition.

-Through the combination of both API's, this project aims to create a [Mathematica] (and eventually, [Wolfram Cloud]) - based interactive interface, through which a user can recognise/detect faces in a photo using a variety of voice commands.
+Through the combination of both API's, this project aims to create a [Mathematica]-based interactive interface, through which a user can recognise/detect faces in a photo using a variety of voice commands.

 [Here's] a blog post about this project.